Horospherical stacks and stacky coloured fans: Coloured fantastacks

-\begin{remark}[Cox ring and associated flag variety] Let $X$ be a horospherical $G/H$-variety with coloured fan $\Sigma^c$ satisfying (CF1).
-Then \cite[Theorem 3.8]{gagliardi2014cox} shows that

-where $P=N_G(H)$ is the associated parabolic to $H$ and $n-\ell$ is the number of non-coloured rays in $\Sigma^c$ (equivalently, the number of $G$-invariant prime divisors in $X$). \end{remark}

-\begin{proposition}[Non-toric condition] Let $\calX=[X/K]$ be a horospherical $G/\ol{K}$-stack where $X$ is a horospherical $G/H$-variety satisfying (CF1).
+\begin{proposition}[Non-toric condition] Let $\calX=[X/K]$ be a $G/\ol{K}$-horospherical stack where $X$ is a $G/H$-horospherical variety satisfying \labelcref{item:CF1}.
 If the associated flag variety $G/P$ (with $P=N_G(\ol{K})=N_G(H)$) is not a product of projective spaces, then $\calX$ is not a toric stack.

 \begin{proof} We first show that $X$ is not a toric variety.
 Indeed, if it were, then $\Cox(X)$ would be a polynomial ring over $k$.
-By Remark \ref{rmk:Cox ring and associated flag variety}, this implies that $\Cox(G/P)$ is a polynomial ring over $k$.
+By \cite[Theorem 3.8]{gagliardi2014cox}, $\Cox(X)$ is a polynomial ring over $\Cox(G/P)$, so this implies that $\Cox(G/P)$ is a polynomial ring over $k$.
 Thus, $G/P$ is a toric variety by \cite[Proposition 6.1]{gagliardi2017generalized} (since $G/P$ is complete), so $G/P$ is a product of projective spaces by \cite[Theorem 1]{thomsen1997affinity}.
 This contradicts our assumption, so $X$ is indeed not a toric variety.

 Now we use this to show that $\calX$ is not a toric stack.
 By way of contradiction, suppose otherwise.
 Then we can write $\calX=[V/K_V]$ for some toric variety $V$ with open torus $T_V$ and some closed subgroup $K_V\subseteq T_V$.
 Consider the following pullback diagram: